neuralinterfaces/neurosys/README.md

 pnpm build:sdk
 ```

-## Running the Application
+## Running the Template Application
-To run the application, use the following command:
+To run the Neurosys application, use the following command:
 ```bash
 pnpm start
 ```

-### Plugins
+## Customizing the Plugins
-Score and output plugins are automatically detected and loaded into the system tray.
+Neurosys declares plugins in the `commoners.config.ts` file.
+From this, score and output plugins are automatically detected and loaded into the system tray.

-#### Devices
+### Devices
 Each **devices** plugin has:
 1. A `devices` array, where each item has a `name`
 2. A dictionary of `protocols`